 Although Emirates has purchased a number of A380 Dreamliners, our plane was a modern 777-300ER that extended back some 50 rows with its coach seats ten across in a 3-4-3 configuration.
-It is a massive, fuel-efficient model that engirdles passengers so tightly that I wondered if the designers ever sat in the back.
+It is a massive, fuel-efficient model with quite a tight seat configuration in coach.

 Dining with Emirates

-Then there's what's served in steerage.
-En route to Milan on our eight-hour flight, we received for dinner a box whose contents revealed a single slice of microwave pizza.
-Period.
-Prior to landing, passengers were offered breakfast, which included an ice-cold fruit cup and over-salted spinach frittata.
-Mangia!
+En route to Milan in Economy on our eight-hour flight, we received for dinner a box with slice of microwave pizza.
+Prior to landing, passengers were offered breakfast, which included an cold fruit cup and salty spinach frittata.

 Entertainment Aboard Emirates

 This is where Emirates excels.
 Its ICE system consists of a large screen built into economy-class seat backs.
 Using either a controller or the touch screen, passengers can select from hundreds of current and popular movies, great music, even audiobooks to queue up and entertain themselves in flight.
 All of the A380 and some Boeing 777 aircraft have free Wi-Fi and in-seat power.

 If You Fly Emirates...